This AskRegs Knowledgebase Q&A was updated on July 20, 2021 to include the 2021-22 award year.

 Unfortunately, according to guidance NASFAA previously received from ED, schools that are graduate or professional schools with no undergraduate programs (graduate-only schools), and that have an FWS allocation but no FSEOG allocation, cannot transfer unused FWS funds into FSEOG.

-Likewise, if the qualifying emergency ends during the summer 2021 term/payment period, the school can still transfer FWS into FSEOG through the end of the summer 2021 term/payment period and still make regular FSEOG or Emergency FSEOG awards with those transferred funds through the end of summer 2021.
-Etc. Remember however, it is premature to make Emergency FSEOG awards prior to the start of summer 2021 (or Fall 2021) given the cash management timeframe restrictions and the uncertainty as to when the qualifying emergency will end.
+Likewise, if the qualifying emergency ends during the summer 2022 term/payment period, the school can still transfer FWS into FSEOG through the end of the summer 2022 term/payment period and still make regular FSEOG or Emergency FSEOG awards with those transferred funds through the end of summer 2022.
+Etc. Remember however, it is premature to make Emergency FSEOG awards prior to the start of the spring 2022 term given the cash management timeframe restrictions and the uncertainty as to when the qualifying emergency will end.

 Other Considerations: There are some other things to consider before exercising this option:

 See AskRegs Q&A, Can a School Transfer 100 Percent Of Its Unspent FWS Funds Into FSEOG Due To COVID-19?, for important details about transferring funds.

 Emergency FSEOG funds are FSEOG funds, and the rules for awarding funds from the appropriate award year's allocation have not changed.
 Likewise, any unspent FWS funds that you transferred into your FSEOG account become part of that FSEOG account only for the award year in which they are transferred to make Emergency FSEOG awards.
 You can make 2020-21 Emergency FSEOG awards out of your 2020-21 FSEOG funds within the qualifying emergency timeframe.